-For full consideration, applications must be submitted by March 7, 2014 (applications will be considered until the positions are filled).
+For full consideration, applications must be submitted by March 6, 2015 (applications will be considered until the positions are filled).
 Incomplete applications will not be considered.
-The 2014 internship program has ended.
-Please check this web site at the beginning of the year for 2015.

 Funding for the internship program is provided in part by a generous grant from Dr. Jun Wu, Ph.D.
 2003, a Hopkins alumnus and member of the Whiting School of Engineering's National Advisory Committee.
-Additional funding for the internship program is provided by research grants to individual faculty members.
+Additional funding for the internship program is provided by the JHU Center for Talented Youth and by research grants to individual faculty members.

 You can read more about the genomics and bioinformatics research and activities at the Johns Hopkins University here.